AlbertoCastroF/CapstoneReactProject/README.md

-# This is a project is a mock ecommerce site created with react as part or the frontend career path in scrimba.com.
+# This project is a mock ecommerce site created with react as part or the frontend career path in scrimba.com.
+  This website allows you to add, remove and favorite pictures for sale.
   Tools used in this project:

   * ReactHooks